yt-dlp/yt-dlp/README.md

                                      except those given by --config-locations.
                                      For backward compatibility, if this option
                                      is found inside the system configuration
+                                     file, the user configuration is not loaded.
+                                     (Alias: --no-config)
-                                     file, the user configuration is not loaded --no-config-locations            Do not load any custom configuration files (default).
+    --no-config-locations            Do not load any custom configuration files (default).
 When given inside a
                                      configuration file, ignore all previous